 struct itimerval {

-struct timeval it\interval; /\ timer interval \/
+struct timeval it_interval; / timer interval /

-struct timeval it\value; /\ current value \/
+struct timeval it_value; / current value /

 };

-If it\value is non-zero, it indicates the time to the next timer expiration.
-If it\interval is non-zero, it specifies a value to be used in reloading it\value when the timer expires.
-Setting it\value to 0 disables a timer.
-Setting it\interval to 0 causes a timer to be disabled after its next expiration (assuming it\value is non-zero).
+If it_value is non-zero, it indicates the time to the next timer expiration.
+If it_interval is non-zero, it specifies a value to be used in reloading it_value when the timer expires.
+Setting it_value to 0 disables a timer.
+Setting it_interval to 0 causes a timer to be disabled after its next expiration (assuming it_value is non-zero).

-Time values smaller than the resolution of the system clock are rounded up to this resolution (on the VAX, 10 milliseconds).
+Time values smaller than the resolution of the system clock are rounded up to this resolution.
+(The resolution of the system clock is 1/60 of a second.)

-The ITIMER\REAL timer decrements in real time.
+The ITIMER_REAL timer decrements in real time.
 A SIGALRM signal is delivered when this timer expires.

-The ITIMER\VIRTUAL timer decrements in process virtual time.
+The ITIMER_VIRTUAL timer decrements in process virtual time.
 It runs only when the process is executing.
 A SIGVTALRM signal is delivered when it expires.

-The ITIMER\PROF timer decrements both in process virtual time and when the system is running on behalf of the process.
+The ITIMER_PROF timer decrements both in process virtual time and when the system is running on behalf of the process.
 It is designed to be used by interpreters in statistically profiling the execution of interpreted programs.
-Each time the ITIMER\PROF timer expires, the SIGPROF signal is delivered.
+Each time the ITIMER_PROF timer expires, the SIGPROF signal is delivered.
 Because this signal may interrupt in-progress system calls, programs using this timer must be prepared to restart interrupted system calls.

-Three macros for manipulating time values are defined in $\langle sys/time.h \rangle$ .
-Timerclear sets a time value to zero, timerisset tests if a time value is non-zero, and timercmp compares two time values (beware that $\rangle$ = and $\langle$ = do not work with this macro).
+Three macros for manipulating time values are defined in $\langle sys / time.h \rangle$.
+Timerclear sets a time value to zero, timerisset tests if a time value is non-zero, and timercmp compares two time values (beware that \rangle = and <= do not work with this macro).